 oven to 400 degrees F (200 degrees C) and place the oven rack in the center of

-with unsweetened cocoa powder (can also use granulated white sugar.
-Place the prepared molds on a baking sheet
+with unsweetened cocoa powder (can also use granulated white sugar).
+Place the prepared molds on a baking sheet.

 heatproof bowl, placed over a saucepan of simmering water, melt the butter

 chocolate.
-Remove from heat and set aside while you
+Remove from heat and set aside to cool while you

 beat the egg yolks.

 In the bowl of your electric stand mixer,

 fitted with the whisk attachment, or with a hand mixer, beat

 the egg yolks (at room temperature) and 1/3 cup (65 grams) sugar (Sugar 1) until